 So going back to the initial points…

-Travelling is now my work.
+Traveling is now my work.
 I switched a life of “travel as part of my job” to “travel IS my job”.
 I became a content producer specialized in travel.

 But don’t assume that all I do is have fun the whole day.
 I work really hard taking the best pictures I can, shooting and editing the best videos I can, and writing the best articles I can.
 Sometimes for 20 straight hours… way more than I ever worked in a regular job.

 That also means I’m now a mobile professional in the sense that I can work from anywhere in the world.
-All I need is internet, a camera, and my computer.
+All I need is the internet, a camera, and my computer.
 I am my own boss, my work is my life, and I am open for business. 🙂 Come learn how we can work together.

 I’m so grateful for the wonderful opportunities and for the various people who everyday believe in my view.